Not Preparing For Updates

 Making an App that Takes Up Too Much Space

-You need to keep in mind Android phones because there is no set standard for the amount of space an Android device will have.
+It would be best if you kept in mind Android phones because there is no set standard for the amount of space an Android device will have.
 Because of this, your app’s performance can vary depending on the user’s device.
 To ensure you can capture the widest possible target demographic, you need to make your app compact in size.
 If a user is running low on space, your app’s small size can save it from being uninstalled.

 Developing for Too Many Devices